SHORT STORY 11

 "Oh, and hey," I said, pulling on my Chuck Taylors.
 "Thanks for not getting me killed."

-Raising my eyes to the morbid sea, I saw myself looking back.
-Yet I had nothing to go back to.
+Raising my eyes to the morbid sea, I wondered what I had to go back to in Berlin.
 Nothing worthwhile.
-Only the devil's work.
-I was still standing atop the Holy Mountain Of Pigs.
+It felt like I was still standing on the Holy Mountain Of Pigs.
 What the fuck was there to look forward to?
 "You should have died!"
-I heard her.
+I heard her say.
 The Iranian woman.
 She was right.
 But the body has a will of its own.
 You fight against a sinking ship, just to face a life not worth shit, not without someone lighting the way back down the mountain this time.
 You don't want to be, but you don't just stop.
-So the devil took all that sadness and transmuted my regret into a golden hatred that lit this endarkenment.
 And there, upon the edge of the sea, I finally recognized that which had been born in the belly of the ghost-ship.
 In hell, there my father roamed.
-Unlike Hamlet, I pitied him not.
-I could see for myself.
-And old man Satan was calling me, as he always had.
-If we are all enemies, then we can never be betrayed.
-We are only allies when our own agendas cross paths for the benefit of the greater arcanum.
-Eat the suffering of your gods and desecrate their meat.
-Kill your idols and find no peace.
+Unlike Hamlet, however, I pitied him not.
+After all, old man Satan was calling me, as he always had, from below the water.
+We are only allies when our own agendas cross paths for the benefit of the greater arcana.
+And if we are all enemies, then we can never be betrayed.

 Opening the small piece of paper, I found an address in Romania.
 Below was the word, AMAIMON.